amateusz/ericsson_chatboard/README.md

 - when pressing a key twice in a row, the keyboard adds `1c` (or `0c`) before the second sequence, to finish "entering" of the current character. `1c` means `space, backspace`
 - pressing `SMS` key or `eMail` key causes the keyboard to enter text mode
 - there is only one case (size). `shift` key is used to enter special characters printer above keys.
 But since we have it working, we could replace those special chars with uppercase alpha letters
-- the keyboard stall sometimes for some time, queueing keypresses, then releases it in a burst.
+- the keyboard stalls sometimes for few seconds time, queues keypresses, then releases them in a burst.
 - holding `YES`/`NO` doubles as a separate key, which is nice, **but** it causes the keyboard to return to numeric mode.
-Since I've mapped longpressing of `YES` to enter, you have to press `SMS` key every time you longpress `YES`… quirks!
+Since I've mapped longpressing of `YES` to enter, you have to press `SMS` key (switch to alpha mode) every time you longpress `YES`… quirks!

 I planned to use it as a quick snap on keyboard for Raspberry Pis, but it is so bad, that, I won't.
 I event though about writing a kernel module eventually ← Haha

+---
 Anyone knows a list of tiny keyboards?
-X360 had some attached to the gamepads.
+Xbox 360 had one of those attached to the gamepad,